What is Risk Appetite?

 Translating Risk Appetite and Risk Tolerance Statements into Reality

-An organization-wide risk appetite statement can be a powerful tool that gives your risk or compliance program direction.
+An organization-wide risk appetite statement can be a powerful tool that gives your risk criteria or compliance program direction.
 However, like any policy, risk appetite without accompanying action this is nothing more than an idea.

 With standardized risk assessment templates and intuitive risk dashboards, risk managers can collect the information necessary to implement appropriate risk appetite and risk tolerance at both an enterprise level and for individual business processes.